 - Problem-solve difficulties by searching the print, the picture, the language, and the story

-- Independently and with ease, read a new text, solve and decode any unknown text, while maintaining fluency
+- Independently and with ease, read a new text, solve and decode any unknown words, and maintain fluency

 After the book orientation, we begin "lectura susurrada."
-During "whisper reading," each child reads his book at his own pace.
-I spend the first few minutes listening and helping as needed to ensure that each student gets off to a good start.
-Then I meet individually with each student for a few minutes.
+During "whisper reading," each child reads their book at their own pace.
+I spend the first few minutes listening and helping as needed, then meet individually with each student for a few minutes.

 Maestra (Teacher): Aquí están los jueces.